kyma-project/istio/docs/technical-design.md

 ##### IstioClient
 IstioClient encapsulates a specific version of the [Istio Go module](https://github.com/istio/istio) and is used to implement calls to Istio API.
 This component also contains the logic to carry out Istio actions like install, upgrade and uninstall (described [here](#installation-of-istio)).
-As we want to support canary updates at some point we might need to support two version of the library if there are breaking changes.
-In this case the `IstioVersionManager` needs to handle the supported versions of `IstioClient`.

 #### ProxySidecarReconciliation
 ProxySidecarReconcilation component is responsible for keeping the proxy sidecars in the desired state.
 It restarts Pods that are part of Service Mesh or